-Consideration for refund of tuition requires written notice from the student to the School of Public Policy and the Office of Student Information and Services of the student's intention to drop a course or withdraw from the University.
-The date of the email notification from the student's Pepperdine email account or the postmark date is the effective date for determining the refund amount according to the schedule below.
+Consideration for refund of tuition requires written notice from the student to the School of Public Policy and the Office of the Registrar of the student's intention to drop a course or withdraw from the University.
+Emailed notices must come from the student's Pepperdine email account.
+The date the notification is received by the Office of the Registrar is the effective date for determining the refund amount according to the schedule below.